Documentation

 Step 3: Email Preferences

 Choose whether to receive a weekly reorder digest email and where to send it.
-You can also enable immediate alerts for critical items — these fire as soon as a product's urgency escalates to critical, rather than waiting for the weekly send.
+You can also enable immediate alerts for critical items.
+These fire as soon as a product's urgency escalates to critical, rather than waiting for the weekly send.

 Step 4: Done